JuliaLang/www.julialang.org/blog/_posts/2019-03-19-debuggers.md

 ## JuliaInterpreter

-[JuliaInterpreter][JI] is the lynchpin of the entire stack; it contains the logic needed to evaluate and inspect running Julia code.
+[JuliaInterpreter][JI] is the lynch pin of the entire stack; it contains the logic needed to evaluate and inspect running Julia code.
 An
 [interpreter](https://en.wikipedia.org/wiki/Interpreter_(computing))
-lends itself naturally to stepwise code evaluation and the implementation of breakpoints.
+lends itself naturally to step-wise code evaluation and the implementation of breakpoints.

 JuliaInterpreter descended from an original package